Huddle/huddle-apis/README.md

-Documentation for the Huddle API can be found in the [Wiki](https://github.com/Huddle/huddle-apis/wiki) that accompanies this repository.
+Documentation for the Huddle APIs can be found in the [Wiki](https://github.com/Huddle/huddle-apis/wiki) that accompanies this repository.